hasura/supergraph-io/README.md

 ## Introduction

 A Supergraph is a method for designing data APIs.

-It provides guidelines and best practices for developing APIs.
-By using the Supergraph approach, different teams in an organization can work together to create a unified, modular system of data and logic.
+A Supergraph provides guidelines and best practices for developing APIs and by using this approach, different teams in an organization can work together to create a unified, modular system of data and logic.
 This results in a single, powerful endpoint that API consumers can easily use.

 ## Table of Definitions
 | Term               | Definition                                                                                                                     |